 Below is the tutorial to make your own Christmas Sweater Treat Boxes!

 - Free printables – link at the end of this post

 - Scoring Board and stylus– optional, but it makes things much easier!

 - Adhesive: glue, glue stick, tape roller, 1/4″ Scor-Tape

 STEP 1: Download, print and cut out each sweater treat box.
 There are three different designs available to download for free.
 Each box has two pieces, a front and a back.

 STEP 2: Score along the dotted fold lines and then crease each line.

 STEP 3: Poke the holes, four total, for the embroidery floss or ribbon to go through.
 There are two holes on each piece marked with dots.
 I used a push pin to poke through each hole and then used my scoring tool to make the holes slightly bigger.

-The treat boxes are complete and ready to be gifted away!!
-I’ll be back tomorrow with the last project in my series “12 Days of a Handmade Holiday”!
+The treat boxes are complete and ready to be gifted!
+I’ll be back tomorrow with the last project in this year’s series “12 Days of DIY Holiday Crafting”.
 Wahoo!
-I hope everyone has a great weekend!
-If you are crafting for Christmas, I wish you all speedy hands!
-I know, I still need to whip out a couple gifts this weekend along with some serious cookie baking!
-Busy- but very fun – weekend ahead! :)
+I hope everyone has a great weekend.
+If you are crafting for Christmas, I wish you all speedy hands.
+I know I still need to whip up a couple gifts this weekend along with some serious cookie baking!
+Busy- but very fun weekend ahead. :)

 Download the Free File!
 This freebie is in my Resource Library under Free Printables, Treat Boxes.
 Enter your first name and email to get the password to download this file.
 You’ll also have a chance to sign up for my newsletter to receive fun craft tutorials, tips, updates and more FREE files to help make crafting something special and unique easier!